sp550/electron-vite-vue/README.md

   - Implement templates and snippets.
   - Change font to non-monospace.

-**Priority 4: Additional Features**
+Sort by custom order and frag FUnctionality is a Pain to implement becuase it keeps breaking, lets prioritise it for later **Priority 4: Additional Features**
 - Parse additional patient content (issues and plan).
 - Quick add feature (inspired by bloodproducts generator).